The 3 AM Question That Haunts Every Entrepreneur

 I studied that spray-tanned market like my life depended on it.

 I joined their communities.
 Joined their gyms.
 Learned their culture and language.
-Understood their pain points so precisely I could predict their objections before they voiced them.
+Understood their pain points so precisely that I could predict their objections before they voiced them.

 Then I crafted the offer.